kedro-org/kedro/docs/source/tutorial/namespace_pipelines.md

 * Modular pipelines can be nested an arbitrary number of times
 * This can be an effective pattern for simplifying you mental model and to reduce visual noise
-* Namespaces will be chained using the `.` syntax just you `import` modules in Python
+* Namespaces will be chained using the `.` syntax just like you `import` modules in Python
 * You can quickly wrap your two modelling pipeline instances under one 'Data science' namespace by adding the following to your `pipelines/data_science/pipeline.py` return statement:

     ```python